 Sharon Burton, who has kept hens for 4 years in Oxford, believes the Autodoor has even saved her marriage!
 “There’s nothing I wouldn’t do for my chickens.
 I buy them the best food, I sprinkle dried flowers in their nest box to keep it fresh, but I always felt guilty if I didn’t hop straight out of bed at the crack of dawn to let them out and whenever I asked my husband Paul to do it he would pretend to be asleep!
 When Omlet asked me to test the Autodoor I was delighted, it’s saved my marriage!”

 Omlet’s new Automatic Chicken Coop door opener is available to pre-order now!
 Prices starting from £149.99.

-This entry was posted in Products on September 7th, 2018 by sammorley
+This entry was posted in Chickens on September 7th, 2018 by sammorley

 The first 100 customers that order the NEW Autodoor will receive a

 FREE Lay Long and Prosper Chicken Jacket